|Language||Hindi, Urdu, Kashmiri, English|

-Pahalgam is famous for its scenic beauty and is the jewel of the picturesque Liddar valley located in the high Himalayas.
-It provides an ideal setting for activities like hiking, trekking, and fishing.
+Pahalgam is famous for its scenic beauty and is the jewel of the picturesque Liddar valley in the high Himalayas.
+It provides an ideal setting for hiking, trekking, and fishing.
 It is also the starting point of the annual pilgrimage to the holy cave of Amarnath.

 The best time to visit Pahalgam is during the summers, between mid-April and mid-November.
 It can also be visited in July-August during the annual pilgrimage to the holy cave of Amarnath.

 Pahalgam is the starting point of the annual Amarnath yatra (holy journey) to the holy cave shrine of Amarnath, which is said to be the abode of Lord Shiva.
-Every year in the month of July/August, thousands of pilgrims descend on Pahalgam on their way to the holy cave.
+Every year in July/August, thousands of pilgrims descend on Pahalgam on their way to the holy cave.